 Skills and abilities are divided into several types:

-§one.
+§1.
 General characteristics of the study

 §2.
 Research results